Welcome to Cinematic Nightmare Candy. Providing your horror sweet tooth its (hopefully) terrifying fix.

 Who can say?

-Narratively the writers are able to give us sizeable portions to keep us sustained but still, I remained hungry.
+Narratively the writers were able to give us sizeable portions to keep us sustained, and while the performances were terrific, I still remained hungry for more.
 I wanted to know what happened and what became of Candy enough to follow the breadcrumbs to its finale.
 But, overall it’s an intriguing project that doesn’t totally stick the landing.
 As always, it seems like things come in pairs (sometimes more) as it looks as though another series on HBO will follow this story as well.
 It’ll be interesting to see how that one goes.

 Candy is currently streaming on Hulu